ctn-waterloo/website/ctn_waterloo/content/blog/cogsci-2013.md

 author: Trevor Bekolay
 date: 2013-09-17 15:40

-Several members of the CNRG were in Berlin recently for the 35th meeting of the Cognitive Science Society.
+Eleven members of the CNRG were in Berlin recently for the 35th meeting of the Cognitive Science Society.
 Now that Spaun has been published, we're branching out in several domains